test-editor/test-editor.github.io/te_markdown/local-proxy-setup.md

 You want to know more about how to install **Test-Editor-Web**, to get started with writing specifications? [read more](/te_markdown/local-setup){:class="web-button-grey reduced-padding"}.

-If you want to know more about how specifications can and should be written [read more](/te_markdown/test-specifications){:class="web-button-grey reduced-padding"}
+If you want to know more about how specifications can and should be written, [read more](/te_markdown/test-specifications){:class="web-button-grey reduced-padding"}.

 You can find all tutorials and a brief desription [here](https://github.com/test-editor/tutorials )